 3. Create Content That You Can Share With Your Team

 Find ways to create content around personal development that you can share with your team.
 It doesn’t have to be a blog post like what I write here on the Morning Upgrade.
 You could do videos, a podcast, graphics, or some other form of content that is valuable to your team.

 Personal development doesn’t have to be just about making yourself better.
 It can be about anything your team will benefit from.
 Maybe you can create content about marketing, how to develop better relationships, business optimization, etc. Life and business are so intertwined, that addressing professional topics can be beneficial to your team.

-The main idea here is that you will create content that your team will benefit from.
-This will also help you to develop, because you learn more when you teach others.
+The main idea here is that you will create content devoted to personal development and professional growth that your team and workplace will benefit from.
+This will also help you to develop because you learn more when you teach others.

 4. Encourage and Help Your Team to Set Goals